andnischneider/its_workflow/README.md

 ## Repository contents

-The repository consists of two units that are run separately:
+The repository consists of two units that are run separately, and an additional folder with R scripts for analysis and plotting of the results:

 ### 1 demultiplex_wf -> download and demultiplex raw data